As you prepare to enjoy the festive season, protecting your trade tools and equipment becomes more important than ever.

 Rhino has worked extremely hard to create trade-specific policies for almost every trade around.
 What's more, we have also lobbied our bosses to give you the best insurance at the best possible prices.

-For our Public Liability Insurance, it all depends on the amount of cover you need for your business - our cover levels start from £1 million quid and go all the way to £10 million (on request).
-And, our prices start at just £6.07 a month, which is about the cost of an extra foamy cappuccino these days!
+For our Public Liability Insurance, it all depends on the amount of cover you need for your business - our cover levels start from £1 million quid and go all the way to £5 million (on request).
+And our prices start at just £6.07 a month, which is about the cost of an extra foamy cappuccino these days!

 On top of that, our Contractor's All Risks Insurance is calculated depending on your trade and the type of work you undertake.
 The vital factor is that this trade insurance starts at just £11.20 a month (which is a proper bargain if we do say).

 Whether you are a building contractor, plumber, electrician, carpenter, gas engineer, or anything else, let us know your needs, and we will sort out some fantastic cover for you.
-Drop our lovely UK based team a call on 0116 243 7904 or grab a quick and easy quote now.
+Drop our lovely UK-based team a message on our contact page.